Al-Azhar al-Sharif: Grand Imam of al-Azhar

 The Grand Imam of al-Azhar is a prestigious and a prominent official title in Egypt.
 He is considered by some Muslims to be the highest authority in Sunni Islamic thought and Islamic jurisprudence and holds great influence on followers of the theological Ash'ari and Maturidi traditions worldwide.
 The Grand Imam heads the Al-Azhar Al Sharif, al-Azhar Mosque, and by extension al-Azhar University, and is responsible for official religious matters along with the Grand Mufti of Egypt.

+The Deputy of Al-Azhar

+The Deputy of Al-Azhar Al-Sharif is the second-in-command in the organizational structure of Al-Azhar Al-Sharif.
+He assists the Grand Imam and provides direct supervision over the administrative apparatus and the various sectors of the Sheikhdom.
+His duties involve managing executive and financial affairs, approving Al-Azhar's budget, and providing technical supervision over the Al-Azhar Institutes Sector, including developing curricula and overseeing examinations.
+He also plays a legal role through his membership in the Supreme Council of Al-Azhar and participation in drafting governing regulations, in addition to representing the institution in official forums and through delegations from the Grand Imam to ensure the implementation of Al-Azhar's general policies in both advocacy and education.